Strange but True (film): Production

-In May 2017, it was announced Amy Ryan, Greg Kinnear, Nick Robinson, Margaret Qualley, Connor Jessup, and Blythe Danner had joined the cast of the film, with Rowan Althe directing from a screenplay by Eric Garcia.
+In May 2017, it was announced Amy Ryan, Greg Kinnear, Nick Robinson, Margaret Qualley, Connor Jessup, and Blythe Danner had joined the cast of the film, with Rowan Athale directing from a screenplay by Eric Garcia.
 In June 2017, Mena Massoud joined the cast of the film.
 Filming took place in Toronto.

 Release

 In February 2018, CBS Films acquired distribution rights to the film.
 It had its world premiere at the Edinburgh International Film Festival on June 22, 2019.
 It was released on September 6, 2019.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 55 out of 100, based on 7 critics, indicating "mixed or average" reviews.